dortania/OpenCore-Install-Guide/AMD/AMD-config.md

   * `keepsyms=1` - this is a companion setting to debug=0x100 that tells the OS to also print the symbols on a kernel panic.
 That can give some more helpful insight as to what's causing the panic itself.
   * `npci=0x2000` - This disables some PCI debugging related to `kIOPCIConfiguratorPFM64`, alternative is `npci= 0x3000` which disables debuging related to `gIOPCITunnelledKey`.
 Required for when getting stuck on `PCI Start Configuration` as there are IRQ conflicts relating to your PCI lanes.
-* **csr-active-config**: Settings for SIP, generally recommended to manually change this within Recovery partition with `csrutil` via the recovery partition.
-Unfortunately AMD systems cannot have SIP enabled
+* **csr-active-config**: Settings for SIP, generally recommended to manually change this within Recovery partition with `csrutil` via the recovery partition.For us since we're running kernel patches it's recommended to keep SIP off though you can turn it back on after install and test yourself

+  * `00000000` - SIP completely enabled
+  * `30000000` - Allow unsigned kexts and writing to protected fs locations
-   * `E7030000` - SIP completely disabled.
+  * `E7030000` - SIP completely disabled

 * **nvda\_drv**: &lt;&gt;
    * For enabling Nvidia WebDrivers, set to 31 if running a [Maxwell or Pascal GPU](https://github.com/khronokernel/Catalina-GPU-Buyers-Guide/blob/master/README.md#Unsupported-nVidia-GPUs).
 This is the same as setting nvda\_drv=1 but instead we translate it from [text to hex](https://www.browserling.com/tools/hex-to-text).
 AMD and Intel GPU users should leave this area blank.